foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 ### Modularity & Customisation

-Up until the release of version 3.0, TPF was fully modular and split up into four modules (Core, Visuals, Gameplay, Content), from 3.0 onwards, all parts were merged together into one.
+Up until the release of version 3.0, TPF was fully modular and split up into four modules (Core, Visuals, Gameplay, Content).
+From release 3.0 onwards, all parts were merged together into one.
 The Customisation section with alternative and additional mods was removed in version 3.4 and finally with 3.6, all mods were made mandatory (where some were previously optional).
 This has all but eliminated the original pitch (full customisability) in favour of a more traditional approach featured in guides such as Lexy's LOTD.

 The simple truth of the matter is that TPF is written and patched by two people with a limited amount of free time.
 Customisability has become completely unsustainable as the guide continued to grow and had to be dropped as a feature so that we can focus on the heart of the setup and its improvement.

 Those experienced with modding and SSEEdit will find it very easy to customise the guide to their liking (though you should be aware that you are no longer eligible for support once you deviate from the instructions).
 Otherwise, there are many alternatives in the form of other guides and Wabbajack mod lists, including forks of TPF with mods adding more content.

+> With the release of the TPF-X addon, customisability has made a limited return.
+The addon contains various additions from which the user can pick and choose.
+Other addons further expand the amount of supported mods.

 ### TPF as a teacher

-TPF has two purposes: 1) to create and document what I consider my personal ideal version of Skyrim, and 2) to teach its users as much about modding as possible without requiring any prior modding experience.
-Throughout the guide we will make use of a large amount of tools and procedures, including proper use of Mod Organizer 2 or how to rebuild facegen using the Creation Kit.
+TPF has two purposes: **1)** to create and document what I consider my personal ideal version of Skyrim, and **2)** to teach its users as much about modding as possible without requiring any prior modding experience.
+Throughout the guide we will make use of a large amount of tools and procedures, including proper use of Mod Organizer 2 and how to run various patchers such as DynDOLOD.

 The manual guide exists first and foremost to show users step-by-step how TPF was built.
 Naturally, there are some steps missing, most notably the creation of the Conflict Resolution Patch which would require a near TPF-length guide in itself to cover its creation.
-Everything else is, however, covered in detail.
+However, everything else is explained in detail.

 The nature of the guide requires a certain motivation on the part of the user to read and learn.
 Thankfully, there is a shortcut (the autoinstaller Wabbajack) that is detailed a little further down.